srg-imperial/GrayC/ISSTA-2023-AE/fuzzer/README.md

 Last, check and apply (when needed) the following changes before compiling it:
 * Check that the script added 'add_subdirectory(tools/mutator-name)' to the llvm-source/tools/clang/CMakeLists.txt
 * Check that the script added mutator folders to llvm-source/tools/clang/tools/
-* Check that the script updated settings.txt file with appropriate paths
+* Check that the script updated the settings.txt file with the appropriate paths
-* Check that the script updated CommonOptionsParser.h file so constructor is public instead of protected
+* Check that the script updated CommonOptionsParser.h file so the constructor is public instead of protected

 At this stage, your folder llvm-csmith-1 should contain all files in place to be ready to build the fuzzer.

-#### 3.2.2 Installaton of GrayC (the fuzzer)
+#### 3.2.2 Installation of GrayC (the fuzzer)

 Build GrayC (the fuzzer):
 ```
 ./4-build-fuzzer.sh <llvm-main-folder>
 ```
-for example:
+For example:
 ```
 ./4-build-fuzzer.sh /home/user42/llvm-csmith-1
 ```

 Troubleshooting:
-1. Incase you cannot pass cmake configue with the following message:
+1. In case you cannot pass cmake configure with the following message:
 "/usr/bin/ld: cannot find -lstdc++ "
-try edit the library symbolic link:
+try to edit the library symbolic link:
 ```
 sudo ln -s /usr/lib/x86_64-linux-gnu/libstdc++.so.6 /usr/lib/libstdc++.so
 ```